 If yours has any errors — even if you think it’s a minor one — it may do you more harm than good.
 With mere seconds to impress a hiring manager, your resume must be spot on!

 How do you ensure yours is in the right shape for a successful job search?
-Here are seven common resume mistakes you should avoid making if you want to land an interview.
+Here are seven common resume mistakes you should avoid making if you want to put yourself forward as an ideal candidate and land a job interview.

 Save your witty email address for friends and family.
 You may think it’s clever, but it won’t make a good first impression to a potential employer.
 A professional-sounding one (such as your first and last name) is better suited for your resume.
 Steer clear of using numbers, especially your birth date!
 This could lead to age discrimination.
 And never use your current work email when job searching.